algorithm-helper/algorithm-helper/content/categories/data-structures/trees/avl-tree.md

     }

     /**
-     * Remove the key from the AVLTree.
+     * Remove the key from the AVLTreeMapMap.
      *
      * @param key, the key to be removed
      */